natew100/natew100/README.md

-### Hi there 👋
+### Hi There! 👋

-I'm Nathan Wolf, a Computer Science major at the University of Delaware, passionate about software development and database management.
-Welcome to my GitHub profile!
+I'm Nathan Wolf, a Computer Science major at the University of Delaware, passionate about software development.

 ---

 #### 🌱 What I'm Currently Learning
-- Advanced concepts in Python and JavaScript.
+- Advanced concepts in Python/Java/C++
 - Database management with MongoDB.
 - Web frameworks like Flask and Bootstrap.